 - Less than $6,000 of debt together

-If you meet these requirements, you may find that this form of no-fault, uncontested divorce will work for you and set you on the path to a second chance in six months from the date you file.
+If you meet these requirements, you may find that this form of no-fault, uncontested divorce will work for you and set you on the path to a second chance in six months and one day from the date the respondent is served with the petition and summons.

 Other Divorce Options in California